bjpicciano/SWEN-440-Ordering-System/README.md

 developers used the IntelliJ IDEA IDE, and DB Browser for SQLite for their principle development tools.

-The orderSys.properties and product.db file's changes are not tracked in git because of:
+The product.db file changes are not tracked in git because of:
 ```git update-index --skip-worktree <file> ```
 Use this command to track again
 ```git update-index --no-skip-worktree <file>```